This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Honey and Buckwheat Soda Bread with Sea Salt

-Nothing can beat homemade bread, and as much as I am a fan of yeasted breads with their chewy crust and airy interior, they are quite a bit of work.
-They also take time to rise.
+Nothing can beat homemade bread.
+But as much as I am a fan of yeasted breads with their chewy crust and airy interior, they are quite a bit of work and take lots of patience as they rise.

-Soda bread, on the other hand, is quick, easy and dare I say, just as satisfying.
-And when baked with carefully chosen ingredients could be also nourishing for our bodies and mind.
+It’s why I’m so grateful for soda bread, which is quick, easy and dare I say, just as satisfying.
+And when baked with carefully chosen ingredients could be especially nourishing.

 Honey and Buckwheat Soda Bread with Sea Salt